deejaygraham/deejaygraham.github.io/_posts/2019-09-20-how-to-steal-an-election.md

 title: How to Steal an Election
 published: true
 categories: [video, presentations]
+thumbnail: img/posts/wiring-diagrams/screenshot-420x255.png
+alttext: how to steal an election
 ---

 A fun and scary black hat security talk by <a ref="https://twitter.com/garyshort">Gary Short</a> from NDC 2019.